 The right to request flexible working will finally mean something

 You already have the right to request flexible working from your first day in a job.
-But from 2027, if your employer says no, they’ll have to give you a reasonable explanation as to why.
+But from 2027, if your employer says no, they’ll have to give you a genuine reason and a reasonable explanation why.

 Employers will have to tackle the gender pay gap